Table of Contents

-3 years ago, I quit my comfy computer job back in India, loaded 2 suitcases full of clothes, my beloved gadgets, and a ton of Indian goodies and left on a career changing trip.
-I was admitted to a prestigious MBA Program in the United States on a full scholarship and little did I know how my life was getting transform.
+3 years ago, I quit my comfy computer job back in India, loaded 2 suitcases full of clothes, my beloved gadgets, and a ton of Indian goodies and left on a career-changing trip.
+I was admitted to a prestigious MBA Program in the United States on a full scholarship and little did I know how my life was going to transform.
 The loads of advice I got from family, friends and my education consultants was totally unrelated to the actual experiences in the United States.
-Knowing these top 10 things before traveling to the United States will help you prepare yourself for sure, before you embark on your trip to this mystical place.
+Knowing these things before traveling to USA or any other destination will help you prepare yourself before you embark on your trip to this mystical place.

 When I landed at Boston airport, I was picked up by a senior of mine, who is from Pakistan.
 It was touching to see how seniors are always waiting to help newbies who just “got off the boat”.
 I stayed with him for a couple of weeks and got baptized in the local culture instantly.
 Each US school has an international community that is well represented on social media.
 Find your country specific group on Facebook and write to them about your arrival.
 I’m sure that they will take care of everything for you when you first arrive.

-Americans prefer having their own mode of transport, and as a result, the public transport is not as frequent and convenient as you might want it to be.
+Americans prefer having their own mode of transport, and as a result, public transport is not as frequent and convenient as you might want it to be.
 Unless your school has a shuttle service from your house, take my advice – GET A CAR.
 Used cars have a diminished demand here and so are fairly inexpensive.
-I bought a used Volvo S40 all wheel drive for just under $2,000 and it worked like a gem during my school years.
-Plan a budget for this in advance.
+I bought a used Volvo S40 all-wheel drive for just under $2,000 and it worked like a gem during my school years.
+Plan a budget for this in advance before traveling to USA.

 A lot of international students tend to stay within their closed groups.
 In order to be successful in the United States, you need to get out of your comfort zone and mingle with the locals and the other international crowd.
 Moreover, the two job opportunities I got after graduating were both through networking events in the city.
-Everyone here is outspoken and they thrive on human connections.
+The one thing you’ll discover after traveling to USA is that everyone here is outspoken and they thrive on human connections.
 Unless you get immersed in it yourself, you will find it hard to land jobs, make new friends and you might even return back to your country disappointed.

-Accommodation and boarding provided by the schools is usually beyond the budget for international students.
+Accommodation and boarding provided by the schools are usually beyond the budget for international students traveling to USA.
 You can save a lot more if you rent a condo or apartment close to the school and share it with a fellow student.
 I saved on the $1,200 per month boarding fee and got an excellent 2-bedroom condo close to the campus.
 I shared with a classmate and spent just $400 a month.
 Spent the rest on traveling and parties.
 Woohoo!

 If you are from outside the US, there is a high likelihood that you are used to the standard metric system or the SI system.
 The US follows its own “traditional” system.
 Distance is always in ‘miles’ and not ‘kilometers’.
 Weight is in pounds(lbs) and not kilograms(kg).
 Temperature is the hardest one to perfect and I still cannot comprehend the Fahrenheit scale (F) since I am used to Celsius(C).
 Its still hard to grasp the fact that 32 degrees F is freezing point and not 0 degrees C.